TiNezlobinsky/Finitewave/docs/usage/quick_start.rst

 (for 2D tissue) or a 4D array (for 3D tissue), with each node containing a 2D or 3D vector that specifies the fiber orientation at that specific position.
 The anisotropic properties of cardiac tissue mean that the wave propagation speed varies depending on the fiber orientation.
-Typically, the wave speed is three times faster along the fibers compared to across the fibers, which can be set by adjusting the diffusion coefficients ratio (``D_al/D_ac``) to 9.

 .. code-block:: Python